 When projects run into trouble, the project team and stakeholders lose confidence in the project manager and the project’s ultimate success.
 At times like this, you need an executive sponsor who has the project manager’s back and allocates the necessary resources to get the project back on track.

 The executive sponsor can also play a role in change management.
 As needed, they can help the project manager gain support for changes in processes, workflow, and job roles.
-To overcome resistance to change, the executive sponsor and project manager must communicate regularly with staff to establish trust and help them understand the benefit of changes affecting them.
+To overcome resistance to change, the executive sponsor and project manager must communicate regularly with staff to establish trust and help them understand the benefits of the changes affecting them.

-User Disengagement
+iStock-1297688659User Disengagement

 When staff aren’t engaged or invested in a project, it’s usually because they lack key information.
 Here are some reasons why users never become engaged in a project or end up becoming disengaged over time.

 Lack of clear value proposition.
 Staff must understand how the new system will benefit them as users, improve the member experience, and help the organization achieve its goals.
-But, take note: if the project lacks this clear value proposition, user disengagement is the least of your problems.
+But take note: if the project lacks this clear value proposition, user disengagement is the least of your problems.

 Lack of trust in the project team.
 If the project team is led by people who don’t have the necessary skills and experience, staff may stop trusting and listening to them.